drhsqlite/fossil-mirror/www/gitusers.md

 <a id="btnames"></a>
-## Branch And Tag Names
+## Branch and Tag Names

 Fossil has no special restrictions on the names of tags and branches, though you might want to keep [Git's tag and branch name restrictions][gcrf] in mind if you plan on [mirroring your Fossil repository to GitHub][mirgh].

 Fossil does not require tag and branch names to be unique.
-It is common, for example, to put a "`release`" tag on every release for a Fossil-hosted project.
+It is common, for example, to put a “`release`” tag on every release for a Fossil-hosted project.
 This does not create a conflict in Fossil, since Fossil resolves the ambiguity in a predictable way: the newest match wins.
 Therefore, “`fossil up release`” always gets you the current